lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

   dbuild will download and extract the most recent available version in the specified branch, or the exact version or commit in case if specified .
 If no prefix is added, dbuild will fetch the most recent version in git master, or svn head.

+optional-output-version
+  This component is optional, and normally not used.
+During compilation, dbuild will automatically generate a version string that is used for the various artifacts that are produced by each project.
+However, in case you need to obtain artifacts with a specific version string, you can override the default value by specifying a specific version string here.

 optional-extra-build-parameters
   The "extra" component is optional, as are all of its sub-components; it describes additional